 Ancillary services include backup and emergency energy services that fill gaps between demand and supply to ensure continuous, safe operation through such mismatches between supply and demand and other emergencies, as well as services that enable electrically stable operation of the grid and the ability to recover quickly from outages.
 Because these products are vital to the security of the electric grid, RTOs must offer these products as a last resort in case the market fails to provide them.
 Where possible, an RTO should develop markets for these products to encourage competition and allow resource sharing, both of which will reduce overall costs of provision.

-How can a market for transmission rights be created in an RTO when all existing utilities own and utilize most of the transmission systems?
+How can transmission rights be granted by the RTO to allow active congestion cost management given today’s transmission ownership and rights ?

-There have historically been two ways of allocating rights to the use of the transmission system: one is to allocate them to incumbent transmission owners, load serving entities, or generators based on historical use, and allow (or in some cases require) these parties to sell the rights to willing third parties in order to foster a market for transmission rights.
-The other approach is to auction all transmission rights in the marketplace and credit the revenues from these auctions to existing owners.
+There are two ways of allocating rights to the use of the transmission system.
+One appraoch is to allocate them to incumbent transmission owners, load serving entities, or generators based on historical use, and allow (or in some cases require) these parties to sell the rights to willing third parties in order to foster a market for transmission rights.
+The other approach is to auction all transmission rights in the marketplace and credit the revenues from these auctions to existing owners and/or rightsholders.
 The latter approach has the advantage of allowing the marketplace to determine the value of these products, and allow new entrants to compete on more of an equal footing, while protecting incumbent market participants from unprecedented congestion costs due to the relinquishment of their transmission rights.

 What should be the functional roles and responsibilities of RTOs?